James SIMPSON

 His books include ESOL: A Critical Guide (with Melanie Cooke, OUP, 2008), and he is the editor of the Routledge Handbook of Applied Linguistics (1st ed.
 2011; 2nd ed.
 2023).
 He serves on the editorial board of the journal TESOL Quarterly, and is the founder and manager of the online forum ESOL-Research.
 He convenes the Belonging Research Network and is the PI on the RGC-funded project Navigating Belonging: Exploring settlement for South Asians in Hong Kong through narratives and participatory photography (2022-2024).

-James serves on the Humanities and Social Sciences Panel (H1 Sub-panel) of the Hong Kong Research Grants Council, on the HKUST School of Humanities and Social Science Executive Committee and the HKUST Division of Humanities Executive Committee.
+Within HKUST, James serves on the School of Humanities and Social Science Executive Committee, the Division of Humanities Executive Committee, and the University's Human and Artefacts Research Ethics Committee.

 Research Interests